envimate/httpmate/docs/EventDrivenFlavour.md

   "state": "NY"
 }
 ```
-and the content type `application/json`, HttpMate will issue an event that is equals to a `String` map with
+and the content type `application/json`, HttpMate will issue an event that is equal to a `String` map with
 these entries:
 ```
 "name" = "joe doe"
 "state" = "NY"
 ```

 ## Subscribing to events
+Sometimes you want to react to incoming events.
+In order to do this,